lyxhnu/Cornell-CL/README.md

-# A multi-branch multimodal fusion and continual learning method for robotic grasping.
+# A multi-branch multimodal fusion and continual learning method for robotic grasping

 This is a method related to RGB-D multimodal fusion and continual learning for 2D grasping in general grasping scenarios, as described in the following paper:
 A Grasp Detection Method Based on Continual Learning Using Perceptual Loss and Multi-Branch Deep Fusion，